-A. Authorized Adult: A University employee, student, or volunteer (paid or unpaid) who has (1) successfully passed a Background Screening within the last four years, (2) completed the University minor's protection training within the last year, and (3) has been registered with the University's Minor Protection Coordinator.

-- B. University Sponsored Activities Involving Minors: A program or activity open to the participation of minors that is sponsored, operated, or supported by the University and where minors, who are not enrolled or accepted for enrollment in credit-granting courses at the University or who are not an employee of the University, are under the supervision of the University or its representatives. - C. Background Screening: A criminal history search that is consistent with University criminal background check policies and that has been successfully completed within the past four years.
-Such criminal history search must include the following searches by a nationally recognized background check vendor: - Social Security Number verification/past address trace; - ii. federal criminal history record search for felony and misdemeanor convictions covering, at minimum, the last seven vears in all states lived in: - iii. a statewide or county level criminal history record search for felony and misdemeanor convictions covering, at minimum, the last seven years in all states lived in; an; - iv. sex offender registry searches at the county level in every jurisdiction where the candidate currently resides or has resided. - D. Child Abuse: A non-accidental physical injury to a minor, or an injury that is inconsistent with the history given of it, or a condition resulting in maltreatment.
-Examples include but are not limited to, malnutrition, sexual molestation or exploitation, deprivation of necessities, emotional maltreatment, or cruel punishment. - E. Child Neglect: The abandonment or denial of proper care and attention (physically, emotionally, or morally) of a minor, or the permitting of a minor to live under conditions, circumstances, or associations injurious to the minor's well-being. - F. Minor: Any individual under the age of 18, who has not been legally emancipated. - G. Mandated Reporter: An individual designated by the Connecticut law as required to report or cause a report to be made of Child Abuse or Child Neglect.
-All employees of the University, except student employees, are Mandated Reporters under state law. - H. Minor Protection Coordinator: An individual designated by the University to develop procedures to implement this policy and best practices for the protection of minors involved in University Sponsored Activities Involving Minors, and to provide coordination, training, and monitoring in order to promote the effective implementation of this policy.
+- A. Authorized Adult: A University employee, student, or volunteer (paid or unpaid) who has (1) successfully passed a Background Screening within the last four years, (2) completed the University minor's protection training within the last year, and (3) has been registered with the University's Minor Protection Coordinator. - B. University Sponsored Activities Involving Minors: A program or activity open to the participation of minors that is sponsored, operated, or supported by the University and where minors, who are not enrolled or accepted for enrollment in credit-granting courses at the University or who are not an employee of the University, are under the supervision of the University or its representatives. - C. Background Screening: A criminal history search that is consistent with University criminal background check policies and that has been successfully completed within the past four years.
+Such criminal history search must include the following searches by a nationally recognized background check vendor: - i.
+Social Security Number verification/past address trace; - ii. federal criminal history record search for felony and misdemeanor convictions covering, at minimum, the last seven years in all states lived in; - iii. a statewide or county level criminal history record search for felony and misdemeanor convictions covering, at minimum, the last seven years in all states lived in; and - iv.
+Sex offender registry searches at the county level in every jurisdiction where the candidate currently resides or has resided. - D. Child Abuse: A non-accidental physical injury to a minor, or an injury that is inconsistent with the history given of it, or a condition resulting in maltreatment.
+Examples include, but are not limited to, malnutrition, sexual molestation or exploitation, deprivation of necessities, emotional maltreatment, or cruel punishment.

+Child Neglect: The abandonment or denial of proper care and attention (physically, emotionally, or morally) of a minor, or the permitting of a minor to live under conditions, circumstances, or associations injurious to the minor's well-being.

+E. Minor: Any individual under the age of 18 who has not been legally emancipated.